Chess of the Wind: Rediscovery

+The original negatives were presumed lost after the film's prohibition in Iran.
+In 2014, 38 years after its release, the film was rediscovered.
+After several years of searching Iranian archives and film laboratories, the director's daughter and son recovered the original film negative.
+The elements were found by accident in a Tehran junk shop, which held a set of film cans being sold as decoration.
+Because the film was still subject to a ban, the negative was smuggled out of Iran and held at a secret location in Paris, where it awaited restoration.
+Over the next six years the film was restored in collaboration with its original director and cinematographer.
+Funding was provided by Western film foundations.

-The original negatives were presumed lost, yet rediscovered by the director's children in a junk shop in 2014.
-Reception was positive after a restored film was screened in 2020.
+Reception was positive after the restored and regraded film was screened in 2020.
 Robin Baker, head curator of the BFI National Archive said it will "impact" the "world film canon".
 Baker praised its "ambition", finding it "shocking" and unique in relation to film as well as Iranian culture.

 As of 2021, Janus Films currently owns the North American distribution rights to the film.

-The film was released on Blu-ray and DVD by The Criterion Collection in September of 2022 as part of Martin Scorsese’s World Cinema Project series.
+The film was released on Blu-ray and DVD by The Criterion Collection in September 2022 as part of Martin Scorsese’s World Cinema Project series.